air-yan/air-yan.github.io/_pages/index.md

 ---

 Hi I'm Zishi.
 I'm from Beijing, China.
-This blog is used to share useful learning notes and real world accounting analysis/automation projects.
+This blog is used to share useful learning notes for data analysis and real world accounting analysis/automation projects.
 If you believe that one can turn one's passion into reality, you are not alone.

 ### My career
 Currently, I'm working as an accountant in a fast growing American SaaS company - [AvePoint](https://www.avepoint.com/about/) (1.5-year working experience).
 AvePoint is a Microsoft Global ISV Partner and has been named to the Inc. 500/5000 six times and the Deloitte Technology Fast 500™ five times.
 Not like traditional accountants, I write python and VBA codes and develop programs and tools to automate our accounting working process.
 I also develop BI reports and online/offline dashboard for accounting ERP systems.
 It makes me more like a data analyst.